-The Exchange respectfully requests that the Commission waive the 30-day operative delay so that the proposed rule change may become effective and operative upon filing with the Commission pursuant to Section 19(b)(3)(A) of the Act30 and paragraph (f)(6) of Rule 19b-4 thereunder.31 Waiver of the 30-day operative delay will allow the Fund to begin listing and trading on the Exchange without unnecessary delay.
+The Exchange respectfully requests that the Commission waive the 30-day operative delay so that the proposed rule change may become effective and operative upon filing with the Commission pursuant to Section 19(b)(3)(A) of the Act33 and paragraph (f)(6) of Rule 19b-4 thereunder.34 Waiver of the 30-day operative delay will allow the Fund to begin listing and trading on the Exchange without unnecessary delay.
 The Exchange does not believe that there is any reason for delay because, as noted above, the statements or representations herein regarding the limitations on portfolio holdings or reference assets, dissemination and availability of index, reference asset, and intraday indicative values, and the applicability of Exchange listing rules are substantively identical to those statements and representations included in the Original Approval and the descriptions of the portfolio or reference assets are substantially similar to those included in the Original Approval.
-The only difference between this proposal and the Original Approval is that the defined outcome period is three years as opposed to one year in the Original Approval and the buffer level that the Funds intend to achieve, neither of which are substantive because they relate only to the investment objective of the Funds.
-As such, requiring the 30-day delay before the filing becomes operative will not further any underlying policy goals related to the protection of investors and the public interest.
-Waiver of the 30-day operative delay will more quickly facilitate the Adviser's ability to list the product on the Exchange as soon as possible, which will enhance competition among market participants, to the benefit of investors and the marketplace.
-As such, waiver of the operative delay is consistent with the protection of investors and the public interest for the reasons described above.
+The only substantive difference between this proposal and the Original Approval is that this proposal would allow the Funds to hold S&P 500 FLEX Options, while the Original Approval only allowed for FLEX Options on the S&P 500 Index.
+35 As noted above, there is significant liquidity in the components of the S&P 500 Index, options on the S&P 500 Index, and options on SPY, and, as such, allowing the

-30 15 U.S.C.
+33 15 U.S.C.
 78s(b)(3)(A).

-31 17 CFR 240.19b-4(f)(6).
+34 17 CFR 240.19b-4(f)(6).